Rollins Pass vs. Corona Pass

 Confusion over the name of Rollins Pass isn’t confined to weather advisories or maps—it affects how the public understands, visits, and advocates for this historic corridor.
 When the same landscape is referred to by two names, both data integrity and cultural stewardship suffer.
 (The U.S. Board on Geographic Names recognizes “Rollins Pass,” not “Corona Pass.”)

 Physically, Rollins Pass and Corona Pass trace the same mountain corridor, but how each name is used defines how the landscape is understood and protected.
 Rollins Pass appears on federal maps, National Register listings, and state inventories as a continuous historic transportation route that links the eastern and western slopes of the Continental Divide.
 Corona Pass, by contrast, is a railroad-era nickname that today is often applied only to the western approach near the former station site of Corona.
-That narrowing of scope turns a roughly 30-mile historic district into a short recreational drive.
+That narrowing of scope turns a sweeping and expansive ~30-mile historic district into a short recreational drive.
 When project files, maps, or online resources use “Corona Pass,” they unintentionally erase the eastern segments, wagon-road traces, and archaeological features that give the corridor its national (and international) significance.
-In the language of preservation, the name doesn’t just label the road, it decides how much of its story is remembered.
+In the language of preservation, the name doesn’t just label the road, it decides how much of its incredible and timeless story is remembered.

 Even when travelers reach the same ridgeline, the name they use changes what they believe they’ve found.
 “Corona Pass” suggests a playground—snowmobiles, Jeeps, and scenic overlooks.
 “Rollins Pass” signals history—wagon ruts, wooden trestles, and the legacy of early Colorado engineering.
 Those two perceptions drive very different behavior.
 When recreation apps, guidebooks, or agencies emphasize “Corona,” visitors often treat the corridor as an unregulated backcountry route rather than a nationally listed historic district.
 That subtle linguistic shift weakens stewardship: historic features are overlooked, damage is unreported, and public support for preservation funding declines.
 Calling it Rollins Pass reminds everyone—from hikers to policymakers—that they are traveling through history, not merely across terrain.